highbyte/dotnet-6502/README.md

 _TODO: Detailed information on how to configure, and simple 6502 example code.
 See example app below for complete implementation._

 ## Example applications
+The solution file ```Examples\dotnet-6502-examples.sln``` includes all example projects, as well as the main projects.

 ### Highbyte.DotNet6502.SadConsoleHost demo
 Example of a [SadConsole](https://sadconsole.com/) application running compiled 6502 [assembly code](Examples/SadConsoleTest/AssemblerSource/hostinteraction_scroll_text_and_cycle_colors.asm) in the emulator, using ```Highbyte.DotNet6502.SadConsoleHost``` library to let the emulator interact with text-based screen provided by [SadConsole](https://sadconsole.com/).